 If you have work experience, your resume should be formatted in the same way.
-Feel free to list your clubs and activities at your college, but emphasize your work experience more.
-For you, writing a successful resume will come down to writing the strongest Work Experience section possible — so be sure to read our guide on how to write an achievement oriented resume.
+Feel free to list your clubs and activities at your college, but emphasize your work experience.
+For you, writing a successful resume will come down to writing the strongest work experience section possible, and keeping the education section to the bare necessities.

-This section for a working professional is very straightforward.
+For a working professional, the education section is very straightforward.
 Mostly, the section exists as evidence that you have a degree of some sort.
-It should be placed below the Professional Experience section.
-All working professionals should format their Education section in this manner:
+It should be placed less prominently than the professional experience section, and take up significantly less room.
+All working professionals should format their education section like this:

 - GPA (if above 3.5/4.0)